 Deerfield School District will take all appropriate and reasonable steps to minimize exposure and provide a safe and positive educational environment for students with life-threatening allergies.
 The Deerfield School District cannot guarantee an allergy-free environment.
-Because each student's allergy and situation is different, an emergency action plan will be created for most students.
-The nurse can provide Guidelines for the Management of Students with Life-Threatening Allergies packet and can assist with setting up an emergency action plan.

-For more information please see the Health Services section under the District Tab, under Administrative Departments or contact the school nurse.
-The Food Allergy, Intolerance or Dietary Restriction Form should be filled out and signed by both parent/guardian and physician.
+Because each student's allergy and situation is different, a parent/guardian of the student should complete the Emergency Health Care Plan for Severe Allergic Reactions form and contact the school nurse.
+The Food Allergy, Intolerance or Dietary Restriction Form should be completed and signed by both parent/guardian and physician.
+These forms can be found on the district website under Health Services.